rancher/rancher.github.io/rancher/v1.2/en/cattle/labels/index.md

 `io.rancher.container.start_once` |`true` | Used to run a container once and have it remain in stopped state while the service remains in `active` state
 `io.rancher.container.pull_image` | `always` | Used to always pull a new image before deploying container.
 `io.rancher.container.requested_ip` | An IP from the 10.42.0.0/16 address space | Allows you to pick a specific IP for a container.
 Note: If the IP is not available on any host, container will start with a random IP.
+`io.rancher.container.dns.priority` | `service_last` | Use the DNS search path of the host before the service domain.
+This will place the `*.rancher.internal` search after the search from the hosts `/etc/resolv.conf`.
 `io.rancher.service.selector.container` |  [_Selector Label_ Values]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/labels/#selector-labels) | Used on a service so that  standalone containers can be selected to join the service DNS.
 Note: As standalone containers, none of the service actions will affect the standalone container (i.e. deactivate/delete/edit service, healthcheck, etc).
 `io.rancher.service.selector.link` | [_Selector Label_ Values]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/labels/#selector-labels) | Used on a service to allow  services to be linked to the service based on service labels.
 Example: Service1 has a label `io.rancher.service.selector.link: foo=bar`.
 Any services that are added to Rancher that have a `foo=bar` label will automatically be linked to Service1.
 `io.rancher.scheduler.global` | `true` | Used to set [global services]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/scheduling/#global-service)